ajenti/ajenti/docs/source/index.rst

 Platforms
 =========

-* Debian 6 or later
+* Debian 9 or later
-* Ubuntu Precise or later
+* Ubuntu Bionic or later
-* CentOS 6 or later
+* CentOS 8 or later
-* RHEL 6 or later
+* RHEL 8 or later
 * Can be run on other Linux or BSD systems with minimal modifications.
-* Supports Python 2.7+ and PyPy.
+* Supports Python 3.5+.

 .. toctree::